wp-plugins/role-scoper/readme.txt

 * Feature : SCOPER_PUBLIC_ATTACHMENT_COMMENTS constant definition forces get_comments() inclusion of all comments on attachments to public posts (but not private posts)
 * Feature : SCOPER_AUTHORS_ASSIGN_ANY_ROLE constant definition allows authors to assign Editor role for their own posts
 * Fixed : Quick Press did not work when posting capabilities are via Category Role
+* Fixed : Other user's unattached uploads were always available in Media Library, regardless of RS option setting

 = 1.3.55 - 22 Feb 2012 =
 * Feature : If jQuery is loaded on front end, hide titles of menus which have no readable items